ringa-js/ringa/README.md

 # license

-MIT License (c) 2017 by Joshua Jung
+MIT License (c) 2017 by Joshua Jung and Thomas Yarnall